 Correctional Institutions.
-If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may use or disclosure health information about you.
+If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may use or disclose health information about you.
 Such health information will be disclosed to the correctional institution or law enforcement official when necessary for the institution to provide you with health care and to protect the health and safety of others.

 Affiliated Covered Entity.
 We are part of an affiliated covered entity with other entities that are under common ownership or control.
 The entity treats itself as a single entity for purposes of using and disclosing health information about you.